slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Hints:

+- My life has been a series of questions and odd experiments.
+- I’m not choosing ignorance.
+I’m choosing to not watch wrestling.
 - The opposite of play isn’t work, it’s depression.
-- Remove unnecessary distractions and obligations that aren’t truly serving your end goals.
+- Remove unnecessary distractions and obligations that aren’t truly serving your end goals. technology is my slave, not my master.
 - Simplicity is the ultimate sophistication.
-- Actively declutter makes room for your true treasures and clarify your values.
-Do not hold on to possessions you no longer need.
 - Use it or loose it.
 A tool is useful when passes human level.
 Start by buying the absolute cheapest tools you can find.
 Upgrade the ones you use a lot.
 If you wind up using some tool for a job, buy the very best you can afford.
 - Aspire to work 3 days a week; 3 weeks a month; 3 months free a year.
 - Aspire to move past room-mates, commutes, alarm clocks and calendars.
 (Naval Ravikant)